CPP Investments: Significant transactions

 CPPIB, as part of a consortium, first invested US$300 million in Skype in September 2009.
 In May 2011, CPPIB sold its stake in Skype to Microsoft for US$1.1 Bn before debt repayment, or US$933 million.
 In 2009, CPPIB also invested in the $5.2-billion purchase of IMS Health with Texas Pacific Group and the $2.1-billion purchase of Macquarie Communications Group.

 In 2011, the CPPIB managed to increase net assets by 18%, from $129 billion to $153 billion, despite weakness in stock markets.
 The increase was due to the fund's private equity holdings and real estate portfolio.

 In 2012, CPPIB acquired a 45% stake in ten shopping centers and two redevelopment sites from Westfield Group.
 CPPIB's equity investment was $1.8 billion and the total gross value of the properties was $4.8 billion.

-In November 2013, then President & CEO, Mark Wiseman, announced a commercial real estate venture in India with Shapoorji Pallonji.
+In November 2013, then President and CEO, Mark Wiseman, announced a commercial real estate venture in India with Shapoorji Pallonji.
 CPPIB would own 80% of the US$200 million venture.

 In May 2015, Unibail-Rodamco revealed it had signed an agreement with the Canada Pension Plan Investment Board to sell its 46.1 percent stake in German shopping mall operator MFI AG for €394 million.

-In May 2015, the sale of a joint 70% investment with BC Partners in U.S. cable television operator Suddenlink for over US$9 Bn to Altice was also announced.
+The same month, the sale of a joint 70% investment with BC Partners in U.S. cable television operator Suddenlink for over US$9 Bn to Altice was also announced.
 The interest had been acquired in a 2012 leveraged buyout.

-In June 2015, CPPIB announced it would acquire GE Capital's private equity lending portfolio for $12 billion.

-In July 2015, citing strong population growth as the reason, CPPIB announced it was investing in rental housing with Minto Group.
+In June, CPPIB announced it would acquire GE Capital's private equity lending portfolio for $12 billion.
+In July, citing strong population growth as the reason, CPPIB announced it was investing in rental housing with Minto Group.
 CPPIB acquired a 60% ownership interest worth $105 million in Minto High Park Village, a multifamily residential rental property with 750 units in Toronto.
 Peter Ballon stated, "This marks our first direct investment in Canadian multifamily real estate.
 With strong population growth and solid rental demand, Toronto is one of the top rental markets in Canada and a key strategic market for us in this sector."

-In October 2015, CPPIB announced plans to acquire Encana's Denver-Julesberg Basin Colorado oil and gas assets for $900 million (US).
+In October, CPPIB announced plans to acquire Encana's Denver-Julesberg Basin Colorado oil and gas assets for $900 million (US).
 The deal, with Denver-based partner, private equity firm The Broe Group, having a 5% share in the new Crestone Peak Resources partnership, was completed in July 2016.
 Broe will manage the portfolio of more than 1600 wells.

-In November 2015, CPPIB and CVC Capital Partners acquired American pet supplier Petco in a deal worth $4.6 billion.
+In November, CPPIB and CVC Capital Partners acquired American pet supplier Petco in a deal worth $4.6 billion.